Facilitation - How to control things without anyone noticing

 For instance, Jo Ellen went to Papua New Guinea and was trying to explain what it was like.
 She could have said it was really, really hot and humid and that she was wet all the time, but she felt that didn't give the true flavour of what it was like.
 So she came up with this analogy: it was like being in a steam room 24 hours a day with your clothes on.

 The more you can use analogies to help clarify people's understanding, the less room there is for assumptions and confusion.
-Think of yourself as a translator: analogies bridge the gap from one person's view of the world to another's
+Think of yourself as a translator: analogies bridge the gap between one person's view of the world to another's

 Effective Chairing: Agendas, timekeeping and roles

-Every meeting goes through it's own unique process and no two meetings, even with the same people, are ever the same.
+Every meeting goes through its own unique process and no two meetings, even with the same people, are ever the same.
 A meeting chaired well is a joy to attend.
 Even if tempers flare and emotions run high, a well-chaired meeting can leave people inspired, motivated and energised.

 Here are some things that can help you chair a meeting more effectively.

 Setting a clear agenda can help a lot.
 Agendas are great and we think most meetings need them.
 They help clarify what the meeting is about and what needs to be accomplished in them.
-However, they can become either too dictatorial or too elastic, and their purpose and efficacy becomes diluted.
+However, they can become either too dictatorial or too elastic, and their purpose and efficacy become diluted.

 Agendas are easier if you set a specific amount of time to each agenda item.
 You may not stick precisely to those timings, but they will help you keep on track.
 You can appoint yourself as timekeeper, or ask someone else in the meeting to take on that role.